canalplus/RxPaired/SERVER.md

 - **pong**: Pong messages are just an UTF-8-encoded `pong` string, which is the message an inspector should send after receiving a `ping` message through that same connection.

+- **Command**: Those messages allow an inspector to remotely control a specific player on the device (e.g. to pause playback, seek, change tracks etc.) provided that device advertised those capabilities through "Player registration" messages.

+  An inspector may know which players are available and which commands on each of them are available by listening to "Player registration" and "Player de-registration" message the server sent to it on that same connection.

+  "Command" messages as sent by the inspector are UTF-8 encoded JSON with the following keys:

+  - `type` (string): Always set to `"command"`.
+This allows the server and device to identify that this is a "Command" message.

+  - `value` (object): Object with the following keys:

+    - `playerId` (string): Identify the player on which that command should be executed.
+This is the same identifier than one advertised through a "Player registration" message.

+    - `command` (string): The command to execute on that player.
+This is a `string` that should have been previously advertised in the correspondinding "Player registration" message for that `playerId` (present in the array under the key `commands` on that message).

 - **Evaluation**: Those messages allow an inspector to ask the device to execute some JavaScript code present in this message.